-Liz Dilnot Johnson is a composer based in the beautiful Malvern Hills published by Composers Edition.
+Liz Dilnot Johnson is a composer based in the beautiful Malvern Hills and her music is published by Composers Edition.
 She is currently Composer-in-Residence with Ex Cathedra.
 Liz now composes full-time and lectured at the Royal Birmingham Conservatoire BCU from 1999-2019 teaching composition, Music and Health and Community Engagement and in 2018 co-ordinated a collaborative project with Royal Birmingham Ballet.

 Liz grew up in Havant, Hampshire and studied cello with Anthony Lewis of the Medici String Quartet at Kingston Polytechnic before going into teaching in South London and Birmingham.
 After ten years of classroom teaching, she took a 'year out' to do a Masters in Composition at the Birmingham Conservatoire.
 There she was persuaded to give up the day job and to pursue composing, gaining her PhD in Composition in 2005.
 Johnson was taught by Philip Cashian and Robin Grant and she has been mentored by Judith Weir, Julian Philips, Colin Riley and Jonathan Harvey.